Exercise stress test (exercise ECG): protocols, evaluation & termination

 - Patient’s desire to terminate.

-- Technical problems making ECG recording or blood pressure recording unreliable.
+- Technical problems make ECG recording or blood pressure recording unreliable.

 - Ventricular tachycardia (VT) with duration >30 seconds.